Adaptation pyramid for Delfland Water Board

 What does the infographic show?

 To draw attention to restoring natural resilience, we devised the adaptation pyramid for this project.
-This pyramid visualises that natural resilience is the foundation of a system.
-And also that it is not sustainable in the long run to take all kinds of technical measures that are not actually in the right place.
-The broader that base of natural resilience, the less you need to invest in technical measures.
+This pyramid visualises that natural resilience is the foundation of your system.
+And also that it is not sustainable in the long run to take all kinds of technical measures that are in fact in the wrong place.
+The broader the base of natural resilience, the less you need to invest in technical measures.
 The top part of the pyramid shows that you always have to accept, to some extent, that the extremes will increase.
 That is why it is also important to make people aware that we have to learn to live with certain risks.

 What is the role of CAS?